Street Occupancy Alerts

 The tables used by this sub-service are:

-• OccupancyUpdatesappears to contain information on that last date the permits were synchronized from some external system (probably Hansen),
+appears to contain information on that last date the permits were synchronized from some external system (probably Hansen),

-• OccupancyPermits/OccupancyPermitsHansencontains information on issued permits,
+contains information on issued permits,

-• SAM_Streets contains street name information, from the (most likely sync'd from the SAM system).
+contains street name information, from the (most likely sync'd from the SAM system).

-• OccupancyEmails contains a list of subscribers for street occupancy emails
+contains a list of subscribers for street occupancy emails

-• members_table contains information on email scheduling.
+table contains information on email scheduling.

 There is a database called Lyris on the same server (vSQL01).

-It seems that the Lyris mail server uses the Lyris database on vSQL01.
-It also seems the recipients and their send-time preferences are described in the members_ table.
-Further, Lyris seems to get the streets the members are subscribed to from the OccupancyEmails table.
+database on vSQL01.
+It also seems the recipients and their send-time preferences are described in the members_

-The list used is no-tow.
+The list used is no-tow

 Get a login to Lyris to see how the listserv process works.